Helperbird/website/src/pages/help/how-to-show-alt-tags-on-hover-tooltip.md

   OpenDyslexic

 youtubeId: PfILiWebkuc
-cardTitle: Tooltip
+cardTitle: Alt and title tags
-featureDescription: Learn how to auto scroll on any website or app.
+featureDescription: Learn how to show alt and title tags on hover with the Helperbird extension.
 date: 2022-04-03
 tags: guideFeaturesMain
 url: help/how-to-show-alt-tags-on-hover-tooltip/
 ---

-## How to use the tooltip alt feautes
+## How to set the width of paragrahs on a website

-- Open Helperbird on Chrome, Firefox or Edge
+**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.

+**Step 2:** The extension will open.
+Showing the quick actions and other features.

-- Scroll to the **Tooltip** card.
+**Step 3:** Scroll to the **Images** card.

+**Step 4:** Within the **Images** card, you will see the **Images descriptions** option.

-- Toggle the on/off switch to **On**.
+**Step 5** Toggle the on/off switch to **On**.

-- Now every image and links will show the alt text on hover.
+**Step 6** Now when you hover over an image or a link, the alt and title tags will be shown.

+**Step 7 (Optional)** To turn off the feature, repeat steps 1-6.

+## Video Tutorial

-- Thats it.
+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.